 Emergency Action for Resident and Partner Sustainability Program - Southern California

-The ongoing Covid-19 pandemic is having an immediate and adverse effect on vulnerable communities across the country and within our local Southern California communities.
-Our nonprofit partners working directly with vulnerable community members — including low-income populations, seniors and the homeless — have alerted us to the urgent needs of their residents and the impact the pandemic is having on their own organization’s viability.
+The ongoing Covid-19 pandemic is having an adverse effect on vulnerable communities across the country and within our local Southern California communities.
+Our nonprofit partners are directly responding to the needs of vulnerable community members — including low-income populations, seniors and the homeless.
+They are working with us (through surveys, virtual meetings, reports, and interviews) to share the urgent needs of their residents and the impact the pandemic is having on their own organization’s viability.

-In response, we have launched a national initiative (with an independent and local Southern California programmatic version) called the Enterprise Emergency Action for Resident & Partner Stability (EARPS) program.
+Enterprise is being asked by dozens of our local Southern California and Statewide partners to play multiple support and recovery roles in response to Covid-19.
+In response we have launched a national initiative (with an independent and local Southern California programmatic version) called the Enterprise Emergency Action for Resident & Partner Stability (EARPS) program.
 Our objectives, informed by the critical feedback received from partners, are the following: 1) Provide and support the deployment of financial resources to meet the immediate, critical needs of low-income residents and their local affordable housing providers; and 2) Provide expertise, tools and training to support the long-term viability and sustainability of these community partners as they, and their communities, recover from the effects of the Covid-19 pandemic.

-We will provide tailored technical assistance and organizational capacity building to support the long-term viability and sustainability of affordable housing community development corporations as they, and their communities, recover from the devastating effects of Covid-19.
-We will implement a racial equity framework and criteria in our deployment of grant resources and Partner Sustainability support.
-That is, we will target increased support to organizations led by and/or primarily serving communities or individuals of color as we know these organizations and the individuals they serve are and will be the hardest-hit by both the pandemic and the catastrophic economic effects that have begun and will continue to ensue.
+We are providing tailored technical assistance and organizational capacity building to support the long-term viability and sustainability of affordable housing community development corporations as they, and their communities, recover from the devastating effects of Covid-19.
+We are implementing a racial equity framework and criteria in our deployment of grant resources and Partner Sustainability support.
+That is, we are targeting increased support to organizations led by and/or primarily serving communities or individuals of color as we know these organizations and the individuals they serve are some of the hardest-hit by both the pandemic and the catastrophic economic effects that have begun and will continue to ensue.
 Formal grant applications to the EARPS program are by invitation only.

 Planned activities include the following: